Using color selectors

 How to prompt users to select a color.

 Sometimes, apps want to prompt users to select a color.
-For example, an app for creating patterns might want to prompt users to select the colors for pattern.
+For example, an app for creating patterns might want to prompt users to select the colors for a pattern.
 To ensure a consistent user experience, apps can use the Apps SDK to open a built-in color selector flyout and detect the selection of colors.

 • A familiar user experience that's deeply integrated with Canva.